joshbegley/nyt-latest/previous.md

 `And a special announcement to share.`\
 https://www.nytimes.com/2026/09/13/dining/the-recipe-that-launched-my-nyt-column.html

-**Okinawa Set to Elect Conservative Amid Fears About China and Economy**\
+**Okinawa Elects a Conservative Amid Fears About China and the Economy**\
-`Genta Koja was projected to become the Japanese archipelago’s next governor, a win for the country’s hawkish prime minister as she works to accelerate a military buildup.`\
+`Genta Koja will become the Japanese archipelago’s next governor, a win for the country’s hawkish prime minister as she works to accelerate a military buildup.`\
 https://www.nytimes.com/2026/09/13/world/asia/japapn-okinawa-election-governor-conservative-china-economy.html

 **Celine Dion Begins Her Paris Comeback Concert Run**\